What Is Spatial Mapping?

-Our Medicine Preparation Academy students in London had the opportunity to visit a leading research lab at UCL and try the VR technology being used to investigate the effects of Alzheimer’s disease on spatial navigation skills.
-Meanwhile our Experience Psychology and Neuroscience summer school in Oxford gives students the opportunity to explore individuality, and learn about cutting-edge neuroimaging techniques.
+Our Medical Summer Courses for 12 to 14 year old students in London had the opportunity to visit a leading research lab at UCL and try the VR technology being used to investigate the effects of Alzheimer’s disease on spatial navigation skills.
+Meanwhile our Neuroscience summer school in Oxford gives students the opportunity to explore individuality, and learn about cutting-edge neuroimaging techniques.

 - Watch Professor John O’Keefe’s lecture on cognitive mapping at the Royal Institution here.

 - Take a look at this article for more information about the role of the hippocampus as a centre for both memory and spatial mapping.

 - If you’d like to explore this area of neuroscience in more detail, we’d recommend reading Learning and Memory: A Comprehensive Reference (John Byrne, 2017, 2nd edition).
 Check out the best Psychology books.

 The Oxford Scholastica Academy has a Psychology and Neuroscience summer course, specifically designed to help you decide whether this is the right area of study for you!